 But other recipes, like corned beef, might use a pink pickling salt.
 Pickles, on the other hand, don’t use much salt (if any) at all.

 - 1 tablespoon whole cloves

-- 1 tablespoon whole white peppercorns
+- 1 tablespoon whole peppercorns , white or black

 - 1 tablespoon whole cardamom pods

-- 3 large bay leaves crumbled
+- 3 large bay leaves optional, crumbled

 - Transfer to a small bowl or mortar.
 Add remaining ingredients and grind together gently.

 - Store in an airtight container until ready to use.

 - If you've tried this recipe, make sure to come back and let us know how it was in the comments or ratings!